AdobeDocs/stock-api-docs/README.md

 * [Frequently asked questions](docs/15-faq.md)
 * [Fotolia API migration resources](docs/18-fotolia-migration-resources.md)
 * [Application approval guidelines](docs/16-app-approval.md)
+-->

 Contributions are welcome!
-If you find a mistake, please follow the [issue template](ISSUE_TEMPLATE.md) or would like to add or clarify something, please see the [contributing guidelines](CONTRIBUTING.md).
+If you find issues, please follow the [issue template](ISSUE_TEMPLATE.md) or would like to add or clarify something, please see the [contributing guidelines](CONTRIBUTING.md).